randyoyarzabal/chief/docs/README.md

 - `chief.plugin [plug-in name]` to create/edit a plugin.
 Don't worry, if the plugin doesn't it can automatically create it.
 - `chief.plugins` to cd into your plugins directory.
 - `chief.plugins_update` to update/load from git repository when `CHIEF_CFG_PLUGINS_TYPE='remote'`.
-- `chief.plugin -?` to find your plugin name.
+- `chief.plugin -?` to list plugins.
+- `chief.whereis <function | alias>` to locate exact location of function or alias.

 **Notes:**